-Don't Panic: How parents can deal with internet hoaxes
+Don't panic: How parents can deal with internet hoaxes

 Fact-checking site Snopes said the challenge first appeared in mid-2018 linked to suicide reports without actual evidence.
 YouTube said it hasn't received "any recent evidence of videos showing or promoting the Momo challenge" on its service.

 So why the panic?
-Experts say internet hoaxes focused on children tap into fears that parents have about protecting their children online and elsewhere.
-In addition to anxiety about "screen time " in general, there is certainly plenty of problematic videos that children shouldn't watch.
+Experts said internet hoaxes focused on children work on fears that parents have about protecting their children online and elsewhere.
+In addition to anxiety about "screen time" in general, there are certainly plenty of problematic videos that children shouldn't watch.
 It's hard for parents to police everything children do online.
+Fears were compounded when some school systems, local media and even police sent out their own warnings, accompanied by fuzzy facts.

 "All moral panics feed on some degree of reality, but then they get blown out of proportion," said Steve Jones, a professor of communications at the University of Illinois at Chicago.